top of page

 About Green Beech

-A classic low-maintenance native, compact in habit and shade tolerant, providing all year round interest and privacy.
+A classic low-maintenance native, compact in habit and shade tolerant, providing year round interest and privacy.

 In spring, low-branching stems bear lustrous, lightly veined 4-9cm lime-green leaves, wavy edged and fringed with silky hairs.
 Maturing foliage darkens and becomes more leathery, changing to a glorious buttery-yellow in autumn and rich russet in winter when the hedge is dormant.